Worsening air pollution reducing lifespans in Indonesia

 Indonesia’s annual dry season fires were particularly disastrous in 2015, burning 2.6 million hectares (10,000 square miles) of land and spreading health-damaging haze across Indonesia, Singapore, southern Thailand and Malaysia.
 The World Bank estimated the fires cost Indonesia $16 billion and a Harvard and Columbia study estimated the haze hastened 100,000 deaths in the region.

-Less arid weather conditions resulted in reduced areas of land burning in the following three years though the area burned jumped again last year to more than 510,000 hectares.
+Wetter weather resulted in reduced areas of land burning in the following three years, though the area burned jumped again last year to more than 510,000 hectares (2,000 square miles).

 The University of Chicago study said the air pollution effects are widespread.
 Small particles carried by the wind from land fires at times contribute 31 percent of Jakarta’s “PM2.5” — tiny particles that cause haze when levels are elevated and which are linked to lung cancer, respiratory illness and other diseases.